My name is Avinash Meetoo and I live in Mauritius, a small island state in the middle of the Indian Ocean and part of the African continent.

 I am an entrepreneur and founded Knowledge7, an IT training and consulting company, in 2008.
 During its first ten years of operation, I trained more than 600 people in advanced Linux, Android & Web Development.
 Knowledge7 was also one of the first companies to offer mobile development services in Mauritius.

 I have worked as a lecturer in Computer Science at the University of Mauritius, the Mauritius Chamber of Commerce & Industry Business School and SupInfo University.
 I have also worked at DCDM Consulting.
 I am a Red Hat Linux Certified Engineer and a TEDx speaker.

 When I was a kid, I was a computer geek and, when I grew up, I found it natural to study Computer Science (or, more precisely, Informatics).

 I am a fan of Linux and Open Source Software and I founded the Linux User Group of Mauritius in 2000.
-My laptop runs Fedora Linux and it rocks.
-I also like Apple computers and I have an iMac, a Mac mini M1 and a MacBook Air M1 for photography and music.
+I run Debian Linux and Fedora Linux on a variety of servers and laptops and Linux rocks.
+I also like Apple computers and I have an iMac, a Mac Mini M1 and a MacBook Air M1.
 I also own an Apple iPad Air.
-I love my OnePlus 7T smartphone.
+When on the move, I always have my Samsung S23 FE or my OnePlus 7T smartphone with me.